meringlab/MicrobeAtlas_companion/README.md

-# MicrobeAtlas_companion
-Code and additional supplementary data for Rodrigues, Tackmann et al. (2025)
+This repository provides code and additional supplementary data for Rodrigues, Tackmann et al.: "The MicrobeAtlas database: Global trends and insights into Earth’s microbial ecosystems" (2025).